Table of Contents

 This theme aims to offer experience on developing sensing technology and use it for different applications.
 You may re-implement one of the following examples by yourself, and then apply it for a new application you think of.

 You will have to do hardware and machine learning in this theme.
 You may use the lab equipment for your prototyping, but you may have to buy components by yourself (should not be very expensive though).

 This theme investigates novel mobile systems and applications.
-More specifically, students are asked to survey existing systems and services, and make a proposal of potentially interesting applications.
-If you have additional bandwidth, you design and build new mobile apps that can help people in their daily lives.
+More specifically, students are asked to survey existing systems and services, and come up with new interesting applications.
+In addition, you design and build a proof of concept of new mobile apps that can help people in their daily lives.
 Although this theme does not necessarily require research novelty, your apps should demonstrate unique ideas and be convincing to solve issues people may encounter in daily lives.